Salix07/final-reality-Salix07/README.md

 This interface basically contains the methods that can equip a weapon to the PlayerCharacter, and another method that returns the weapon that is being equipped by a PlayerCharacter.

-To finish with the PlayerCharacter, subclasses were created for all the characters that the player can control, they all inherit from AbstractPlayerCharacter and share its functionalities in common.
+To finish with PlayerCharacters, subclasses were created for all the characters that the player can control, they all inherit from AbstractPlayerCharacter and share its functionalities in common.